lkrum/API-Weather-Dashboard/README.md

 1. Input a city name in the search bar on the left
 2. Click the 'search' button or hit 'enter' on your keyboard
 3. The page will then populate with the weather data for that city
+4. Click the buttons in the search history to populate history data

 ## Credits
 This app was created using [Openweather.org's](https://openweathermap.org/forecast5) five-day forcast API.
 I also used jquery and Day.js.